RayRoPE: Projective Ray Positional Encoding for Multi-view Attention: Experiments

 \subsection{Novel-View Synthesis}

-\paragraph{Setup.} We verify \ours~on the task of novel view synthesis (NVS) by applying it to LVSM~\cite{lvsm}, a state-of-the-art view synthesis model.
-We adopt the decoder-only architecture, which performs self-attention on all (reference and target) views.
-The models take two posed input views and the target camera pose, where all poses are normalized to the first camera's frame.
-Following the experimental setup similar to that of PRoPE~\cite{prope}, we train a down-sized LVSM variant (with $\sim$47M parameters) from scratch with different positional encoding methods.
-We evaluate performance using the PSNR, LPIPS, and SSIM between synthesized views and ground-truth views.
-We train and evaluate models separately on three datasets: CO3D~\cite{co3d}, Objaverse~\cite{objaverse}, and RealEstate10K (RE10K)~\cite{re10k}, listed in decreasing order of difficulty.
-CO3D and Objaverse are both object-centric with large camera variations, while RE10K features smaller camera variations and fixed intrinsics within each scene.
-For Objaverse, we render a high-quality 80K subset with diverse (field-of-view) FOV randomly sampled from 20 to 80 degrees.
-Compared to CO3D, scenes in Objaverse have a common canonical world coordinate frame, making it less challenging than CO3D.
+\textbf{Setup.} We verify \ours~on novel-view synthesis (NVS) by applying it to LVSM~\cite{lvsm}, a state-of-the-art view synthesis model.
+Each model takes two posed reference views and the target camera pose, and performs self-attention across all views.
+Following PRoPE~\cite{prope}, we train downsized LVSM variants ($\sim$47M parameters) from scratch with different positional encoding methods.
+To demonstrate scalability, we also train larger ($\sim$150M parameters) variants with an $8\times$ batch size.
+We train models separately on three datasets: CO3D~\cite{co3d}, Objaverse~\cite{objaverse}, and RealEstate10K (RE10K)~\cite{re10k}, and measure reconstruction quality against ground-truth views.
+For Objaverse, we render a high-quality 80K subset~\cite{lgm} with diverse intrinsics.
+Except for the large-scale experiments, we train all models with three random seeds and report mean results.

-\paragraph{Baselines.} We compare \ours~against several baseline positional encoding methods.
-Plucker raymap is the original implementation by LVSM, which concatenates 6D Plucker raymaps to the input tokens.
-We also design a RoPE on rays baseline, which naively applies RoPE on the raymap $(\mathbf{c}, \mathbf{r})$ in global coordinates (as discussed in Sec.~\ref{sec:rope}).
-We also include the best existing camera-based relative positional encodings: GTA\cite{gta} and PRoPE\cite{prope}, both of which are $SE(3)$ invariant.
-Following~\cite{prope}, we concatenate the `CamRay' intrinsics raymap to the input for both PRoPE and \ours.
-We train all models with three different seeds and report the average performance.
+\textbf{Baselines.} We compare \ours~against several baseline positional encoding methods.
+Plucker raymap is the original implementation in LVSM, which concatenates 6D Plucker raymaps to the input tokens.
+We include the best existing camera-based relative positional encodings: GTA~\cite{gta} and PRoPE~\cite{prope}, both of which are $SE(3)$ invariant.
+We also design a RoPE-on-rays baseline, which naively applies RoPE to the raymap $(\mathbf{c}, \mathbf{r})$ in global coordinates (as discussed in Sec.~\ref{sec:rope}).
+Following~\cite{prope}, we concatenate the ``CamRay'' intrinsics raymap to the input for both PRoPE and \ours.